Rajdeepc/pikachu-story/README.md

 ![Details Page](insidepokemon.png)

 #### This project was a part of ReactJS community examples by @alik0211 .
-I have used the idea to create my own with the help of Reselect library and Redux.
+I have used the idea to create my own with the help of Reselect library and Redux.cd